terser/terser/CONTRIBUTING.md

 Every new feature and API change should be accompanied by a README addition.

+## Node version

+To install Terser's dev dependencies and run tests locally, oftentimes you will need the latest stable version of node.
+This is the highest even numbered version that's available.

 ## Testing

 All features and bugs should have tests that verify the fix.
 You can run all